Mathematical formalism of physics of systems with motivation: Systems with motivation

 Keeping in mind traffic flow and a set of voters as examples of systems with motivation, it is naturally to assume that if the objective phase space contains together with a variable $w$ also its time derivative $\dot{w}$, then the latter is a controllable phase variable whereas the variable $w$ itself is not it.
 Otherwise, when only the variable $w$ enters the phase space it should be a controllable variable.

-\textit{Subjective phase space:} By definition, the subjective variables $\{h\}$ describe time variations in the controllable phase variables, namely, $\{h:=\delta_t q_c\}$.
+\emph{Subjective phase space:} The other part of the phase space, the subjective phase variables, is related to the internal processes in the decision-making.
+By definition, the subjective variable $\{h\}$ describe time variations in the controllable phase variables, namely, $\{h:=\delta_t q_c\}$.
 The collection of quantities $\{h\}_\alpha$ ascribed to a given element $\alpha$ will be referred to as the subjective (hidden) phase variables of the element $\alpha$ and the combination of all these quantities will be called the subjective phase space of the given system.

-The quantities $\{h\}_\alpha$ characterize active behavior of the element $\alpha$ in managing its state and are related to its motives, wishes, goals, etc. in making decisions.
+The quantities $\{h\}_\alpha$ characterize active behavior of the element $\alpha$ in governing its state and are related to its motives, wishes, goals, etc. in making decisions.
 So they are accessible only for the element $\alpha$ and hidden for the others.
 For every element $\alpha$ its subjective phase variables $\{h\}_\alpha$ are valuable in their own right.
-This is due to the fact that internal processes accompanying the decision-making themselves take effort in order, for example, to get a decision of changing the current state of the element $\alpha$.
+This is due to the fact that internal processes accompanying the decision-making themselves take effort in order, for example, to get a decision of changing the current state of the element $\alpha$ \cite{11prev}.
 In addition, time variations in the quantities $\{q_c\}$ can affect this element in some physical way.
+For example, the acceleration (or deceleration) of a car can itself affect the stability of car motion and is felt explicitly by the drivers.

-Therefore, in making decision the preferences are determined directly by the objective and subjective variables simultaneously.
+Concluding the present subsection we note once more that the dynamics of systems with motivation is determined directly by the objective and subjective variables simultaneously.
 That is why the phase space of systems with motivation is made up of both the types of the phase variables, $\{w\} = \{q,h\}$.
 For example, the accelerations of cars moving on a highway have to be treated as the subjective phase variables of traffic flow and the functions quantifying the quality of individual car motion should contain the car acceleration in the list of their arguments \cite{we1,we2,we3}.
-Figure~\ref{Fig1} illustrates the structure of the extended phase space.
+Figure~\ref{Fig1} illustrates the structure of the corresponding phase space.

+The introduced phase variables form the required language for describing the dynamics of systems with motivation.